 Pick a receptive time.

+Timing is an important factor when to transitioning from breast to bottle.
 Try introducing a bottle an hour or so after a feeding, before your baby is frantically hungry for the next feeding.
 He may be better able to focus on the bottle and more willing to giving it a try.
 It’s best not to start a bottle during the first or last feedings of the day, because babies tend to be most attached to these feedings.